• Skip to main content

 What is the best flour for donuts?

 The best flour for making donuts is all-purpose flour also called plain flour or maida.
-It provides the right amount of gluten to make the donuts fluffy and tender on the inside, with a slightly crispy exterior.
+It provides the right amount of gluten to make the doughnuts fluffy and tender on the inside, with a slightly crispy exterior.
 However, some recipes may call for bread flour or cake flour for different results so it is always a good idea to follow the recipe's instructions for the best results.

 What oil is best for yeast donuts?

-When making yeast donuts, use an oil with neutral flavour.
+When making yeast donuts, use an oil with a neutral flavour.
 This ensures that it won't affect the taste of the donuts.
 Some of the best oils for frying yeast donuts are vegetable oil or canola oil.
 However, it is always a good idea to check the label and choose an oil that is low in saturated fat and trans fats.

 Related